-Blank parameter value cell of the condition is interpreted as a true condition.
+Blank parameter value cell of the condition is interpreted as a true condition and this condition is ignored for a particular rule row or column.
 If the condition column has several parameters, the condition with all its parameter cells blank is interpreted as a true condition.